pvillega/S-ESMS/README.md

 # S-ESMS

+**NOTE: The project is kind of dead due to lack of time, feel free to use and fork the code, I may retake it later on**

 A port of [ESMS](http://eli.thegreenplace.net/programs-and-code/esms/) to Scala.
 It preserves most of the aspects of the original code, with some improvements.

 WARNING: the code is not the best Scala I've written, ESMS is a C++ app broken into several